YMMV tropes for the Michael Jackson album and title track music video.

-Even Better Sequel: Jackson's first album "Off The Wall" was already the best selling album by a black/Afro-American artist ever, but his second album, "Thriller", grew out to be the best-selling music album of all time!
+- Even Better Sequel: Jackson's fifth album Off the Wall was already the best selling album by a black/Afro-American artist ever, but his second album, "Thriller", grew out to be the best-selling music album of all time!
 In terms of album sales this is certainly an improvement.

-Fridge Brilliance: By saving all the choruses for the big dance number, it gives the video an unbelievable momentum.
+- Fridge Brilliance: By saving all the choruses for the big dance number, it gives the video an unbelievable momentum.
 It's 14 minutes long, but it doesn't feel like it.

-Michael invokes the MST3K Mantra when he and the girl leave the theater.
+- Michael invokes the MST3K Mantra when he and the girl leave the theater.
 It may be necessary to apply it to the whole video.

-Memetic Mutation: One of the great pre-internet ones, the video popularized the concept of dancing zombies in pop culture, and even today if zombies dance, odds are they're doing something at least highly reminicent of the Thriller Dance.
+- Memetic Mutation: One of the great pre-internet ones, the video popularized the concept of dancing zombies in pop culture, and even today if zombies dance, odds are they're doing something at least highly reminicent of the Thriller Dance.

-And then in internet forums, a GIF image of Michael eating popcorn in the theater is used a lot, as a way of saying Pass the Popcorn below in a thread.
+- And then in internet forums, a GIF image of Michael eating popcorn in the theater is used a lot, as a way of saying Pass the Popcorn below in a thread.

-Second Verse Curse: The bridge does not appear at all in the music video, largely because there's no way to make the lyric fit with the plot.
+- Second Verse Curse: The bridge does not appear at all in the music video, largely because there's no way to make the lyric fit with the plot.